LeskoIam/kronoterm_cloud_relay/README.md

 ```

 ## Usage with [Home Assistant](https://www.home-assistant.io/)
-Home Assistant has [REST](https://www.home-assistant.io/integrations/rest) integration which can request data from relay.
+Home Assistant has [REST](https://www.home-assistant.io/integrations/rest) integration which can request and post data from `relay`.

 Refer to [Home Assistant Readme](./docs/home_assistant.md) for details.